sanyamagarwal7/sanyamagarwal7.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm a Ph.D. student in Computer Science at Saarland University advised by [Prof. Markus Bl&auml;ser](https://cc.cs.uni-saarland.de/).
-My primary research interests lie in exploring the computational aspects in algebra.
+My research interests lie in exploring the computational aspects in algebra.
 I am also interested in using software tools for social impact.

-Previously I completed my M.Sc. in computer science at CMI, advised by [Prof. Nitin Saxena](https://www.cse.iitk.ac.in/users/nitin/).
+Previously I completed my M.Sc. in computer science at CMI, where I worked on [Factorization of sparse polynomials of bounded individual degree](https://www.cse.iitk.ac.in/users/nitin/theses/agarwal-2022.pdf) under  [Prof. Nitin Saxena](https://www.cse.iitk.ac.in/users/nitin/).
 Long before that, I obtained a B.Tech. in Mechanical Engineering from IIT Delhi, where I was fortunate enough to be a part of [Axlr8r Formula Racing](https://automobileclub.iitd.ac.in/).

 Publications
 ------